 The humble radish may not be a nutritional “superfood” like kale or other newsworthy veggies, but it has plenty of flavor and nutritional value to make up for any perceived shortcomings.

 The radish is a good source of vitamin C and iron, and while these quantities are small (meaning you would have to eat quite a few radishes to make a difference in your diet), they are also a fantastic source of fiber.

 Types of Radishes

 In general, there are two types of radishes: spring and winter.
 Spring varieties are best planted in early spring, which will allow them to mature in cool weather before summer’s scorching temperatures arrive.
-Popular spring radishes include Cherry Bomb, Burpee White, and Crimson Giant, just to name a few.
+Popular spring radishes include Burpee White, and Crimson Giant.
 These radishes tend to mature in a month or so.

 Varieties of Radishes

 Besides the two broad categories of spring and winter radishes, there are also varieties within those categories.
 Among the most popular kinds of radishes are White Icicles, Cherry Belles, and White Beauties.

 White Icicles are pungent white radishes that grow to about eight inches in length.
 These longer radishes are great for growing in light, fluffy soil, as are other long radish types like Daikon Long Whites.

 Cherry Belles are small, round radishes that are a reddish-purple hue.
 These are the radishes that you most often see on supermarket shelves, and provide a crunchy, delectable flavor to salads and side dishes.

 White Beauties are similar in flavor to Chery Belles, but instead of being red in color, they are white both inside and out.